If you want to disguise the room behind you in a Microsoft Teams meeting, here's how to change the virtual background.

-Starting a meeting is different than starting a call—for a call you'd switch to the Calls tab on the left side of the Teams app.
+Starting a meeting is different than starting a call—for a call, you'd switch to the Calls tab on the left side of the Teams app.
 For a meeting, you'll stay in the Teams tab and look to the upper right of the window, as in Figure B, where you'll see the Meet button and a small camera icon. click on that and follow the steps to launch a meeting.

 With the meeting launched, look at the menu bar that appears a little below center on the video screen.
 Click the three dots to open the menu, and then click Show Background Effects (Figure C).

-The backgrounds window will appear on the right side of the screen--scroll through all the options Microsoft has provided, apply the one you want (Figure D), and carry on with your meeting.
+The backgrounds window will appear on the right side of the screen--scroll through all the options Microsoft has provided, apply the virtual background or blurring option you want (Figure D), and carry on with your meeting.

 - Windows 10 Start menu hacks (TechRepublic Premium)

 - Microsoft 365 (formerly Office 365) for business: Everything you need to know (ZDNet)

 - Get more must-read Microsoft tips and news (TechRepublic on Flipboard)

 Editor's note: This article was updated to reflect the latest features available with Microsoft Teams.